 \section{Acknowledgments}

-We wish to acknowledge discussions with Theodore Stanoev.
+We wish to acknowledge Python coding for verification of the takeoff angle for the $7000~{\rm m}$ two-point raytracing by Thomas B. Meehan, discussions with Michael A. Slawinski, and discussions with and Mathematica code for \ref{app:rayvelangle} from Theodore Stanoev.
 This research was performed in the context of The Geomechanics Project supported by Husky Energy.
 Also, this research was partially supported by the Natural Sciences and Engineering Research Council of Canada, grant 238416-2013.